Your Radio City Music Hall Concert Guide

 Section-by-Section Guide

-Orchestra Sides and Far-Sides: Architecture creates pillar obstructions in extreme side sections.
+Architecture creates pillar obstructions in extreme side sections.
 The MetaFilter thread "Obstructed Seating at Radio City Music Hall" documents this frustration across multiple events.
 Discounted ($100-$200), but many fans say the discount doesn't compensate for compromised sightlines.
-Multiple reports of surprise at discovering obstruction after purchase.
-Avoid unless the show format doesn't require full-stage visibility.
+Avoid unless the discount is steep enough to justify partial blocking.

-Orchestra Rear-Center: Maintains good center sightlines but loses intimacy.
-Competing with mezzanine for value.
-Only choose if you specifically want floor-level seating psychology and front/mid are sold out.
+Maintains center sightlines but loses the intimacy that makes orchestra-level seating premium.
+Competing with First Mezzanine for value — and the mezzanine usually wins on both geometry and sound clarity.
+Only choose if you specifically want floor-level seating and front/mid are sold out.

 Accessibility Seating

 Accessible seating is available in orchestra and mezzanine levels with wheelchair access and companion seating.
-Sightlines from accessible seating match the adjacent non-accessible sections in the same tier.
+Sightlines from accessible locations match the adjacent non-accessible sections in the same tier.
 Elevators access all levels.

 Getting There